-Before the Fraser River gold rush got off to a flying start in 1858, Nlaka’pamux who lived by the Thompson River were bringing gold nuggets and gold dust to the Hudson’s Bay Company at Fort Kamloops.
+Before the Fraser River gold rush got off to a flying start in 1858, Nlaka’pamux who lived by the Thompson River were bringing gold lightn1ngs and gold dust to the Hudson’s Bay Company at Fort Kamloops.

 When news reached Fort Victoria, the officers of the Hudson’s Bay Company decided to send them some spoons.
 What did the spoons look like?
 What were they made of?
 For many years, this remained a mystery to me.